 - Issue no credit or partial credit for the assignment or allow the student to redo the assignment.
 The course instructor’s decision shall be communicated in writing to the student.

 - Wait to assign a grade to that assignment until the conduct process has concluded.
 If the student’s grade on that assignment will affect the student’s final grade in the course, the instructor shall leave the grade blank.

-- The Student Conduct & Retention Coordinator determines whether (a) the case will proceed to an Administrative Hearing, or (b) the case will be closed.
+- The Student Conduct and Community Support Coordinator determines whether (a) the case will proceed to an Administrative Hearing, or (b) the case will be closed.

 - The course instructor may: